trabetti/envoy-hystrix-dashboard-demo/README.md

 * Connection #0 to host 172.21.0.4 left intact
 ```

+:exclamation: Note that on each run, docker-compose may switch between the IP Addresses of the
+different containers, so it is important to inspect the IP Address every time

 ### stop and remove all running dockers:
 `docker stop $(docker ps -a -q)`

 `docker rm $(docker ps -a -q)`

 ## Modifying java file
+Compilation of the java code is done as part of the docker build.
 If making any changes in the java file, it can be tested locally:

 ### compile java:
 `javac JavaWebServer.java`